 1 Corinthians 1:26:29

 Right now, I know a parent who is raising her daughter as is when it comes to Prophetic ministry.
 While this little girl has an inclination towards word of knowledge, sensing, and other encounters, her parents do not idolize the supernatural.
 Rather, they value their daughters gifts and help her grow conversationally, as part of their family routine.
-In spite of their fair share of dicey moments in parenting, they are raising their children in the grace that is organically on them to hear from the Lord.
+In spite of their fair share of challenging moments in parenting, they are raising their children in the grace that is organically on them to hear from the Lord.
 They aren’t superheroes, but they don’t have to be perfect in order for God to mightily use their home.

 Whether through biological family or ministry, most people in the Church will wrestle with some kind of parenting.
 And their struggles will feel pretty similar because parenting and leadership are spiritually intertwined.
 The close tie between Parenthood and Apostolic ministry is why Paul sounds so much like an aggrieved parent dealing with wayward children in his Second letter to the Corinthians.